fieldtrip/website/faq/development/datatype.md

             pos: [6732x3 double]       positions at which the source activity could have been estimated
          inside: [6732x1 logical]      logical vector of positions at which the source activity is actually estimated

-            dim: [xdim ydim zdim]      if the positions can be described as a 3D regular grid, this contains the dimensionality of the 3D volume
+            dim: [xdim ydim zdim]      if the positions can be described as a regularly spaced 3D grid, this contains the dimensionality of the 3D volume
             vol: [1x1 struct]          volume conductor model
       cumtapcnt: [120x1 double]        information about the number of tapers per original trial